 - Return Within: 15 days, or 30 days after the landlord notifies the tenant of their intention to make a claim against the deposit (Fla.
 Stat. § 83.49(3a)).

 - Deposit Location: Florida landlords are required to keep security deposits in a separate bank account (Fla.
 Stat. § 83.49(1)).

 - Withholding: Florida landlords may withhold funds from the security deposit for unpaid rent, the costs of repairs caused by tenant damage, and any other charges under the lease agreement.
 However, landlords only have 30 days to give the tenant written notice (via certified mail) that they are imposing a claim on the deposit.
 Then, the tenant has 15 days to object to the claim, after which the landlord may collect it and mail the remaining amount (Fla.
 Stat. § 83.49).

 Tenant Screening and Fair Housing Protections

 - Among the federal landlord tenant laws, the Fair Housing Act is one of the most significant.
-This law prohibits discrimination in housing based on race, religion, gender, national origin, familial status, and disability (Title 24 USC § 3601-3607).
+This law prohibits discrimination in housing based on race, color, religion, gender, national origin, familial status, and disability (Title 24 USC § 3601-3607).
 In addition to these fair housing laws Florida law adds protections for pregnancy, age, marital status, and HIV/AIDS status.
 (Fla.
 Stat. § 760.07, 760.23(6), 760.50).